paulosjd/samson/README.md

 npm start
 ```

-**Notable examples of features/functionality of React and associated
-libraries**
+**Examples of usage of features from used libraries**

-(Referenced usages and their file paths at time of writing)
+*nb* Referenced usages and their file paths at time of writing

-*Hooks*
+Hooks

 `useDispatch` and `useSelector` in `src/components/nav_items/profile_shares`.
 These gives access to the `dispatch` method and Redux store state